duanzin/corelab-back/README.md

 # ToDo Notes - Back End

-> back end of an app for creating to-do notes
+> back end of an app for creating to-do notes made with typescript

 ## Setting up